jsh58/Genrich/README.md

 ### Control/background pileup calculation<a name="pileup"></a>

-The background pileup value is calculated by dividing the total sequence information in the experimental sample by the [calculated genome length](#genomelen).
+The background pileup value is calculated by dividing the total sequence information (sum of read/fragment/interval lengths) in the experimental sample by the [calculated genome length](#genomelen).
 The net control pileup value at a particular genomic position is the maximum of the background pileup value and the pileup of the control sample at that position (if a control sample is specified).
 Note that control pileups are scaled to match the experimental, based on the total sequence information in each.

 ### *p*-value calculation<a name="pvalue"></a>